Kevin-Patyk/Supervised-Learning-and-Visualization/README.md

 * Apply data wrangling and preprocessing techniques to tidy data sets.
-* Apply, implement, understand and explain methods and techniques that are associated with statistical learning, including regression, trees, clustering, classification techniques and learning ensembles in R.
+* Apply, implement, understand and explain methods and techniques that are associated with statistical learning, including regression, trees, clustering, classification techniques and learning ensembles in `R`.
 * Evaluate the performance of these techniques with appropriate performance measures.
 * Select appropriate techniques to solve specific data science problems.
 * Motivate and explain the choice for techniques to investigate data problems
-* Implement and understand generic data science tools, such as bootstrapping, cross validation, bagging, boosting and error evaluation in R.
+* Implement and understand generic data science tools, such as bootstrapping, cross validation, bagging, boosting and error evaluation in `R`.
-* Interpret and evaluate the results of analyses and explain these techniques in simple terminology to a broad audience
+* Interpret and evaluate the results of analyses and explain these techniques in simple terminology to a broad audience.
 * Understand and explain the basic principles of data visualization and the grammar of graphics.
-* Construct appropriate visualizations for each data analysis technique in R.
+* Construct appropriate visualizations for each data analysis technique in `R`.

 # Course Content: